 As Valentines Day isn’t far away I thought these Smokey Maple Roasted Chickpeas would be the perfect nibble to impress your loved one with a pre-dinner drink.
 They are both vegan and gluten free so should suit most tastes.

 The outer shell is crispy and the middle slightly soft with a sweet, salty, smokey vibe.
 When my son came back from college he polished off the rest and said “these are really good mum”!
 What higher recommendation could there be;-)

 I do hope you try these healthy chickpea nibbles as they are so easy to make and far better than anything you could buy.
-For more inspiration you might like these recipes:
+For more healthy snack ideas check out these recipes: